“We never give up on our patients. We are proud of our mission, which is to serve the most vulnerable.”

 It all began in 1983 when St. Boniface Parish—the poorest parish in a working-class section of Quincy, Massachusetts—decided to participate in a Walk for Hunger.
 The parishioners decided to donate half of the money they raised to Mother Theresa’s newly opened Home for Children in Port-au-Prince.
 They were told their money would be graciously accepted under one condition: they hand-deliver it to Haiti themselves.
 Soon, the parishioners were off to Port-au-Prince.

-Now, more than 30 years later, St. Boniface Hospital has grown into the largest and only tertiary care center in southern Haiti.
-With more than 180 beds and a suite of world-class facilities, the hospital provides life-saving and life-changing care to more than 130,000 patients each year.
-St. Boniface Hospital has more than 500 employees in the U.S. and Haiti, 98% of whom are Haitian.
-Since 2014, the number of patients seen by St. Boniface Hospital has increased by an average of 35% each year, driven by our reputation and a guarantee of quality healthcare.
+Now, more than 30 years later, St. Boniface Hospital has grown into the largest health care provider and only tertiary care center in southern Haiti.
+With more than 200 beds and a suite of world-class facilities, the hospital provides life-saving and life-changing care to more than 150,000 patients each year.

-In 2019, St. Boniface Haiti Foundation changed its name to Health Equity International to better showcase our dedication to providing high-quality care for all who need it.
-We are eager to deepen our impact as Health Equity and remain committed to serving our patients, even the most vulnerable, from across Haiti.
+In 2019, St. Boniface Haiti Foundation changed its name to Health Equity International/St. Boniface Hospital (HEI/SBH) to better showcase our dedication to providing high-quality care for all who need it.
+We are eager to deepen our impact as HEI/SBH and remain committed to serving our patients, even the most vulnerable, from across Haiti.